 By the end of this course, students will be able to: a.
 Use atomic structure and crystallography to identify and explain the properties and groupings of common rock-forming minerals. b.
 Explain correlations between relevant chemical concepts (e.g., substitution, solid solution) and the parts of chemical formulas that control the properties and classification of the major mineral classes on Earth. c.
 Observe, describe, and measure properties of hand specimens to confidently identify minerals and to place them in groups. d.
 Evaluate the diversity with geologic time of minerals on Earth, and on other terrestrial planetary bodies, through the concept of “mineral evolution”. e.
 Develop interpersonal and practical skills useful in future careers by working in groups to evaluate problems and to make decisions. f.
 Apply mineralogy concepts to broader geological, materials science, analytical, environmental, biological, and economic topics.

 Students currently enrolled in the course can access content on the course CANVAS website by using their Campus Wide Login (CWL).
 Access will be available on the first day of class and the first set of lecture slides will be available starting at the end of the first class.

 See Course Webpage on UBC Canvas.
 Lectures are Tuesday and Thursday from 1:00-2:00 pm in ESB 1012.

-See Course Webpage on UBC Connect.
+See Course Webpage on UBC Canvas.
 Please note that there are no labs in the first week of class - labs begin in Week 2.
 Lab room is EOS Main 127.